-I am a marine biologist with interests spanning all aspects of plankton (virus, bacteria, algae, mixotrophs, zooplankton), from experimental physiology, ecology through to modelling.
+I am a marine biologist with interests spanning all aspects of plankton (virus, bacteria, algae, mixotrophs, zooplankton), from experimental physiology, ecology through to (and now especially) modelling.

-I work on projects ranging from ocean acidification and ocean-scale production, harmful algal blooms, to commercial exploitation of algal growth and aquaculture.
+I have worked on projects ranging from ocean acidification and ocean-scale production, harmful algal blooms, to commercial exploitation of algal growth and aquaculture.

 A core component of my work is modelling, for which a series of interconnecting acclimative, multi-nutrient, variable stoichiometry models have been developed.
 The primary applications of these are in studies of trophic dynamics for biogeochemical and ecological analyses.
 A secondary application is in the guise of systems-biology applications to commercial production of microalgal biomass, cost-benefit analyses and optimization.

 A free e-book to guide biologists in using systems dynamic modelling in dynamic ecology is available: please email me, or check www.mixotroph.org

 I work with colleagues both within the UK (notably PML, NOCS) and internationally (notably EU, USA and Australia).

 MixITiN [MSCA H2020]; 2017-2021 €2.88 (PI A Mitra, Swansea)